imixs/imixs-workflow/src/site/markdown/engine/plugins/index.md

 #Plugin API - Overview

 The Imixs Plugin API is a powerful concept to extend the Imixs Workflow Engine with the technical  aspects of a workflow management system.A plugin can provide platform specific functionality to be executed during a workflow process.
-You can find a general overview about the plugin concepts {{{..//api/plugin-api.html}here}}.
+Read more about plug-in concept in the [section core API](../../core/plugin-api.html).

-The Imixs Workflow Engine provides a set of plugins with different workflow  functionality like email notification, access control, versioning or process documentation.
+The Imixs Workflow Engine provides a set of plug-ins with different workflow  functionality like email notification, access control, versioning or process documentation.
 You can extend plugin classes to implement additional behavior for your own project.

 ##The Abstract JEE Workflow Plugin
-Most Imixs Plugins extend from the AbstractPlugin class.
+Most Imixs plug-ins extend from the AbstractPlugin class.
 This class provides a set  of methods to be used by a plugin.
 If you like to implement your own Imixs Plugin  it is a good starting point to subclass the class:

     org.imixs.workflow.jee.plugins.AbstractPlugin